-The level at which PSUs vest is determined by the degree by which the performance measure of the PSUP has been met.
-For the grant of PSU in 2012, a second performance measure was introduced.
-The two criteria are:
+The level at which PSUs' vest is determined by the degree by which the two performance measures of the PSUP are met.
+These two criteria are:

-- the relative Total Shareholder Return of the Nestlé S.A. share in relation to the STOXX Europe 600 Food & Beverage Index; - the growth of the underlying Earnings per Share in constant currencies.
+the relative Total Shareholder Return of the Nestlé S.A. share in relation to the STOXX Europe 600 Food & Beverage Net Return Index (as from 2014 the STOXX Global 1800 Food & Beverage Net Return Index); the growth of the underlying Earnings per Share in constant currencies.